 Maxwell School of Citizenship and Public Affairs, Syracuse University

 Recognized as one of the world’s best graduate schools of public affairs, the Maxwell School is the home base for the Lerner Center for Public Health Promotion which manages the Healthy Monday Syracuse campaign.
+There are sister Lerner Centers at Johns Hopkins Bloomberg School of Public Health and Columbia University’s Mailman School of Public Health.
 Each year, the Lerner Center supports Master of Public Administration students who works as Lerner Fellows to assist in carrying out the work of the Center and the Healthy Monday initiative.

 Central New York Master of Public Health Program